-The TS100 soldering iron is probably the best portable soldering iron for its price at the moment!
+The TS100 soldering iron is probably one of the best portable soldering irons for its price at the moment!
 Better than many “regular” soldering irons within the same price range.
 In this review we’ll take a look at this handy and great-quality small piece of equipment.

 Where to Buy?